Vedqiibyol/dot_lib/Documentation.md

 - `str_compare` returns the difference between the first string and the second;
 	0 if the two strings are equal, a value inferior to 0 if the first string is inferior, a value above 0 otherwise.
-- `char_is_in` takes in parameter one character and a string, and returns the position of the character in the string.
+- `str_has` takes in parameter one character and a string, and returns the position of the character in the string.
 <!-- - `str_upper` takes in parameter a single string of character, and puts all
 	characters to their uppercase variant if any.